brucou/functional-rose-tree/README.md

 As a conclusion, these are the design choices made for this library :
 - manipulation of tree data structure is based on ADT, i.e. not on a specific or concrete data structure as the aforementioned libraries.
-Those two possible concrete data structures for a tree should be handled by the library just as easily :
+Those three possible concrete data structures for a tree should be handled by the library just as easily :
   - `[root, [left, [middle, [midright, midleft]], right]]`, or more commonly
   - `{label : 'root', children : [{label:'left'}, {label: 'right'}]}`.
+  - `{key0 : {key0.0 : {}, key0.1 : 'something'}, key1 : 2018}`
-- inmutability of tree nodes
+- immutability of tree nodes
 - iterative traversal algorithms
 - basic operations available : bfs/dfs/post-order traversals, map/reduce/prune(~filter)/find
 operations